A-G-D/A-G-D/README.md

 ### About Me

 - I'm a Mechanical Engineer who aims to enter the Tech industry
-- I love Frontend Web Development and also learning Full Stack Web Development
+- I love Frontend Web Development and am also learning Full Stack Web Development
 - I love using my technical skills for artistic endeavors
 - I love coding in general